 Reading is essential for mental development.
 While everyone is encouraged to read, the potential gains that come with reading are far-reaching when you start reading at a young age.
 In light of this fact, parents and teachers should encourage their kids to take up reading as a past-time activity.
-Whether it’s just about encouraging them to read often or enrolling them at a book club such as Literati books.
+Whether it’s just about encouraging them to read often or enrolling them at a book club.
 Reading offers multiple benefits of a child’s development.
 Here are some of the top benefits enjoyed by kids who read often.

 Enhanced Cognitive Development

 Cognitive development can be described as how someone perceives and thinks about things around them.
 By reading, kids find it a lot easy to understand their world.
 It also gives them ample background knowledge, which can be used to help them make sense of what goes around them.
 Working on your kids’ cognitive development at a young age will undoubtedly be rewarding as they grow.

 By reading, kids can immerse themselves in the story.
 This allows them to relate to the feelings felt by the characters, which goes a long way in enhancing empathy.
 Having a greater understanding of emotions will undoubtedly help them learn how to master their emotions and those of others.
 Developing empathy at a young age is essential in their social development.

 Reading opens your kids to different cities, people, places, events, and other things that they could not have learned otherwise.
 While some things can be shared in conversations, there is no better way to let your kids have a deeper understanding of various topics than allowing them to access learning materials.

 Reading has a far-reaching effect on your kid’s literacy skills.
 As such, parents should encourage their kids to read as often as they can.
 It has been shown that exposing your kids to books at an early age goes a long way making them more knowledgeable.
 It also improves their range of vocabularies, which is essential for their communication and social interactions.